 This 2-2-2 drill can be performed in many ways.
 There is the lateral movement drill like shown above, a transverse move over the hurdles then a two foot side shuffle, or even a backward pedal can be performed by having the athlete face the opposite direction.
 Another option is to have the athlete perform 10 sets with varying positions and different whistle times.

-Add these specific multi-adaptation drills into a soccer player’s training.
+Add these specific multi-adaptation drills into a soccer player’s training and to keep the exercises fun the kids or adult players!
 Coaches can use one or two of these drills in practice as development training or all of these with less volume as part of the practice warmup.

 Want more on training athletes to perform at their peak?
 Check out the NASM Performance Enhancement Specialization to give clients a training edge!